·Use case

 Authentication, integrity, and preservation.

 An offering party of a digital record typically needs to show three things: that the record is what it purports to be, that it hasn’t been altered since creation, and that custody of it can be accounted for.
-A Satsignal receipt contributes to the middle two by design and to the first via a sworn declaration from a qualified witness.
-None of the three are answered by the receipt alone.
+A Satsignal proof contributes to the middle two by design and to the first via a sworn declaration from a qualified witness.
+None of the three are answered by the proof alone.

 1